dlmanning/gulp-sass/README.md

 ## Installation

-To use `gulp-sass`, you must install both `gulp-sass` itself *and* a Sass compiler. `gulp-sass` supports both [Dart Sass][] and [Node Sass][], but Node Sass is [deprecated](https://sass-lang.com/blog/libsass-is-deprecated).
+To use `gulp-sass`, you must install both `gulp-sass` itself *and* a Sass compiler. `gulp-sass` supports both [Dart Sass][] and [Node Sass][], although Node Sass is [deprecated](https://sass-lang.com/blog/libsass-is-deprecated).
 We recommend that you use Dart Sass for new projects, and migrate Node Sass projects to Dart Sass when possible.

 Whichever compiler you choose, it's best to install these as dev dependencies: